FurtherV/dnd5e-homebrew/homebrew/subclass/fighter/Mix It Up.md

         - Possible attack sequences and more information can be found [here](#attacking-in-a-different-way-than-before)
         - An attack must hit, but not deal damage, to grant any **SP**
-    - **When you take damage, you lose 1 SP.
-This can only happens once until your next turn!**

 ### Level 7
 - **Mixing the Pain**